rh-mobb/documentation/docs/aro/static-ip-load-balancer/README.md

 ## Create a new static public IP address

 Create a static public IP address by using the `az network public ip create` command.
 The following command creates a static IP resource using the name you specified above in the parent resource group of the cluster object.
+To create the IP, run the following command:

 ```bash
 az network public-ip create \